sdclibbery/pi-monitor/README.md

 x Dont cache any pages
-x Bot log pages show latest entries on opening x Can switch which log levels are hidden on log page
+x Bot log pages show latest entries on opening x Can switch which log levels are hidden on log page !?
+Setup a shutdown button: https://github.com/dhunink/RaspberryPiSafeShutdown/blob/master/safeShudown.py
+* Page to show live candles (getProductHistoricRates - call from client)
+* ?
+Need something (restartable) in monitor that can track candles and trigger bots automatically...
 * Can clear logs
 * Bot log pages live update
 * Can set arguments when starting a bot